The Ewha Medical Journal

 1.

 Bach PB, Cramer LD, Warren JL, Begg CB.
 1999; Racial differences in the treatment of early-stage lung cancer.
-N Engl J Med.
-341:1198-1205
+N Engl J Med 341:1198-1205

 2.

 Robinson AG, Wei X, Mackillop WJ, Peng Y, Booth CM.
 2016; Use of palliative chemotherapy for advanced bladder cancer: patterns of care in routine clinical practice.
-J Natl Compr Canc Netw.
-14:291-298
+J Natl Compr Canc Netw 14:291-298

 3.

 Snyder C, Harlan L, Knopf K, Potosky A, Kaplan R. 2003; Patterns of care for the treatment of bladder cancer.
-J Urol.
-169:1697-1701
+J Urol 169:1697-1701

 4.

 Robinson AG, Wei X, Vera-Badillo FE, Mackillop WJ, Booth CM.
 2017; Palliative chemotherapy for bladder cancer: treatment delivery and outcomes in the general population.
-Clin Genitourin Cancer.
-15:e535-e541
+Clin Genitourin Cancer 15:e535-e541

 5.

 Bamias A, Peroukidis S, Stamatopoulou S, Tzannis K, Koutsoukos K, Andreadis C, et al. 2016; Utilization of systemic chemotherapy in advanced urothelial cancer: a retrospective collaborative study by the Hellenic Genitourinary Cancer Group (HGUCG).
-Clin Genitourin Cancer.
-14:e153-e159
+Clin Genitourin Cancer 14:e153-e159

 6.

 Wu YT, Luo HL, Wang HJ, Chen YT, Cheng YT, Chiang PH.
 2020; Gender effect on the oncologic outcomes of upper urinary tract urothelial carcinoma in Taiwan.
-Int Urol Nephrol.
-52:1043-1048
+Int Urol Nephrol 52:1043-1048

 7.

 Roupret M, Babjuk M, Comperat E, Zigeuner R, Sylvester RJ, Burger M, et al. 2018; European Association of Urology guidelines on upper urinary tract urothelial carcinoma: 2017 update.
-Eur Urol.
-73:111-122
+Eur Urol 73:111-122

 8.

 Margulis V, Shariat SF, Matin SF, Kamat AM, Zigeuner R, Kikuchi E, et al. 2009; Outcomes of radical nephroureterectomy: a series from the Upper Tract Urothelial Carcinoma Collaboration.
-Cancer.
-115:1224-1233
+Cancer 115:1224-1233

 9.

 Hussain MH, Wood DP, Bajorin DF, Bochner BH, Dreicer R, Lamm DL, et al. 2009; Bladder cancer: narrowing the gap between evidence and practice.
-J Clin Oncol.
-27:5680-5684
+J Clin Oncol 27:5680-5684

 10.

 von der Maase H, Sengelov L, Roberts JT, Ricci S, Dogliotti L, Oliver T, et al. 2005; Long-term survival results of a randomized trial comparing gemcitabine plus cisplatin, with methotrexate, vinblastine, doxorubicin, plus cisplatin in patients with bladder cancer.
-J Clin Oncol.
-23:4602-4608
+J Clin Oncol 23:4602-4608

 11.

 Bamias A, Tzannis K, Harshman LC, Crabb SJ, Wong YN, Kumar Pal S, et al. 2018; Impact of contemporary patterns of chemotherapy utilization on survival in patients with advanced cancer of the urinary tract: a Retrospective International Study of Invasive/Advanced Cancer of the Urothelium (RISC).
-Ann Oncol.
-29:361-369
+Ann Oncol 29:361-369

 12.

 Grossman HB, Natale RB, Tangen CM, Speights VO, Vogelzang NJ, Trump DL, et al. 2003; Neoadjuvant chemotherapy plus cystectomy compared with cystectomy alone for locally advanced bladder cancer.
-N Engl J Med.
-349:859-866
+N Engl J Med 349:859-866

 13.

 International Collaboration of Trialists 1999; Neoadjuvant cisplatin, methotrexate, and vinblastine chemotherapy for muscle-invasive bladder cancer: a randomised controlled trial.
-Lancet.
-354:533-540
+Lancet 354:533-540

 14.

 Galsky MD, Hahn NM, Rosenberg J, Sonpavde G, Hutson T, Oh WK, et al. 2011; Treatment of patients with metastatic urothelial cancer "unfit" for Cisplatin-based chemotherapy.
-J Clin Oncol.
-29:2432-2438
+J Clin Oncol 29:2432-2438

 15.

 Browne BM, Stensland KD, Moynihan MJ, Canes D. 2018; An analysis of staging and treatment trends for upper tract urothelial carcinoma in the National Cancer Database.
-Clin Genitourin Cancer.
-16:e743-e750
+Clin Genitourin Cancer 16:e743-e750

 16.

 Birtle AJ, Chester JD, Jones RJ, Johnson M, Hill M, Bryan RT, et al. 2018; Results of POUT: a phase III randomised trial of perioperative chemotherapy versus surveillance in upper tract urothelial cancer (UTUC).
-J Clin Oncol.
-36(6 Suppl):407
+J Clin Oncol 36(6 Suppl):407

 17.

 Donat SM.
 2009; Integrating perioperative chemotherapy into the treatment of muscle-invasive bladder cancer: strategy versus reality.
-J Natl Compr Canc Netw.
-7:40-47
+J Natl Compr Canc Netw 7:40-47

 18.

 Advanced Bladder Cancer (ABC) Meta-analysis Collaboration 2005; Neoadjuvant chemotherapy in invasive bladder cancer: update of a systematic review and meta-analysis of individual patient data advanced bladder cancer (ABC) meta-analysis collaboration.
-Eur Urol.
-48:202-206
+Eur Urol 48:202-206

 19.

 Kaag MG, O'Malley RL, O'Malley P, Godoy G, Chen M, Smaldone MC, et al. 2010; Changes in renal function following nephroureterectomy may affect the use of perioperative chemotherapy.
-Eur Urol.
-58:581-587
+Eur Urol 58:581-587

 20.

 Donat SM, Shabsigh A, Savage C, Cronin AM, Bochner BH, Dalbagni G, et al. 2009; Potential impact of postoperative early complications on the timing of adjuvant chemotherapy in patients undergoing radical cystectomy: a high-volume tertiary cancer center experience.
-Eur Urol.
-55:177-185
+Eur Urol 55:177-185

 21.

 Sonpavde G, Watson D, Tourtellott M, Cowey CL, Hellerstedt B, Hutson TE, et al. 2012; Administration of cisplatin-based chemotherapy for advanced urothelial carcinoma in the community.
-Clin Genitourin Cancer.
-10:1-5
+Clin Genitourin Cancer 10:1-5

 22.

 Bae WK, Lee HJ, Park SH, Kim JH, Kim HJ, Maeng CH, et al. 2019; Comparative effectiveness of palliative chemotherapy versus neoadjuvant chemotherapy followed by radical cystectomy versus cystectomy followed by adjuvant chemotherapy versus cystectomy for regional node-positive bladder cancer: a retrospective analysis: KCSG GU 17-03.
-Cancer Med.
-8:5431-5437
+Cancer Med 8:5431-5437

 23.

 Galsky MD, Stensland K, Sfakianos JP, Mehrazin R, Diefenbach M, Mohamed N, et al. 2016; Comparative effectiveness of treatment strategies for bladder cancer with clinical evidence of regional lymph node involvement.
-J Clin Oncol.
-34:2627-2635
+J Clin Oncol 34:2627-2635

 emj-44-3-63-f1